HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 The Payer directs the attachment request to the same Provider who submitted the claim or prior authorization.
 Business identifiers are used to identify the Patient, the Payer, and the Provider who submitted the claim.
 The Provider echoes them back to the Payer when submitting the attachments.

-As discussed above, the Patient id is in the contained Patient resource, referenced by the Task.for element, and the Provider id is in the contained PractitionerRole resource referenced by the Task.owner element.
-The Provider id can be a Practitioner identifier (i,e., a Type1 NPI) or the Practitioner's Organization identifier (i,e., a Type2 NPI) or both.
+As discussed above, the Patient ID is in the contained Patient resource, referenced by the `Task.for` element, and the Provider ID is in the contained PractitionerRole resource referenced by the `Task.owner` element.
+The Provider ID can be a Practitioner identifier (i.e., a Type1 NPI), a Practitioner's Organization identifier (i.e., a Type2 NPI), or both.

 (note the various Task dates in the request fragment below)